pythonwithalex/mynotes/Linux/A_Practical_Guide_To_The_Linux_Command_Line.md

 contained in it directly or indirectly by being contained in another folder contained within the root.

-The root directory is referred to with just a slash, `'/'.
+The root directory is referred to with just a slash,**/**.
 It contains all of the system directories.
-The default login location for a normal user is located inside of ```home```.
+The default login location for a normal user is located inside of **/home**.
 The 'userA' directory is inside of 'home', which is inside of '/'.